JontAmazon/JontAmazon.github.io/MastersThesis.md

 Our hope is that classification could also be performed faster than the original pipeline.
 So if a human enters a scene, it can be labeled as a human more quickly, decreasing the probability of it leaving the scene before being classified.
 This would be very beneficial to the end user, in the context of surveillance.

 ### Example of a scene with 4 objects.
-The radar is positioned at the origin.
+The radar is positioned at the origin, pointing to the right.

 ![Image](images/semseg_gt.png)